dsflu/ComputerVision_FinalProject/README.md

 2. Go into the directory of FlowerDetector (your/path/to/FlowerDetector)
 3. Type in 'python manage.py runserver'
 4. Copy the url in your command and log on the localhost with that url (mostly the url is 127.0.0.1:8000)

+#### About the user interface:
+1. There are three different kinds of interfaces.
+2. After you log on the localhost, you will see the homepage of user interface.
+There are two buttons under a background image.
+The first one is to select an image that you want to recognize.
+The second button is a 'submit' button.
+3. Once submitting a testing image, you can see a new interface with one image and one 'detect' button.
+The image shows a bounding box on your testing image, which detects the flower.
+4. The last kind of interface can show much informaction, such as the detected label with the highest confidence, a reference image from the dataset with the same label as the detected one, two other buttons for reuploading another test image and other information.

+#### One thind needs to be mentioned: The testing image of flower needs to be taken in close range.
+And the fewer flowers appearing in one image, the better result can be obtained.